stakater/kubestackplus-docs/content/for-developers/tutorials/inner-loop/05-expose-app/expose-app.md

     We can see there is an `Ingress` resource created with our mentioned `Host`.

 1. Now let's see if `Ingress` has created the route.
-Go to the routes under networking section:
+Go to the routes under the networking section:

     ![find-ingress-route](images/find-ingress-route.png)

-   Here you can see the route is created and the service that is associated with `Ingress`.
+   Here you can see the route created and the service that is associated with `Ingress`.

 1. Copy the route with the copy icon and add `/api/review/329199` at the end of the route.